Genitives: Corvi; Crateris

 After eating its fill of the delicious fruit, the crow looked around for an alibi.
 He picked up a water-snake in his claws and returned with it to Apollo, blaming the serpent for blocking the spring.
 But Apollo, one of whose skills was the art of prophecy, saw through the lie and condemned the crow to a life of thirst – which is perhaps one explanation for the rasping call of the crow.
 In memorial of this incident, Apollo put the crow, the cup and the water-snake together in the sky.

-Corvus and Crater, two adjacent constellations on the back of Hydra, shown in the Uranographia of Johann Bode (1801).
+Corvus and Crater, two adjacent constellations on the back of Hydra, shown on Chart XIX of the Uranographia of Johann Bode (1801).
 In ancient Greece, a krater was a bowl or vase used for mixing wine with water, rather than a cup as we know it.

 The crow is depicted pecking at the water snake’s coils, as though attempting to move it so that the crow may reach the cup to drink.
 The cup, usually represented as a magnificent double-handed chalice of the type known in Greece as a krater, is shown tilted towards the crow but tantalisingly just out of the thirsty bird’s reach.
 The water-snake is the constellation Hydra which, in another legend, doubles as the creature slain by Heracles.